wordpressPHP/onwebchat/readme.txt

 = Do I have to pay for onWebChat? =

-No, there is a free plan that you can use for ever.
+No, there will be a free plan that you can use for ever.
+Now all users have the Premium plan for free untill 1st December.
-After 1st December, 2 low cost plans will be available.
+After 1st December, there will be the free plan and 2 other low cost plans will be available.
+Please visit our pricing page  [pricing page](https://www.onwebchat.com/pricing.php "pricing page").

 = Do I have to install any extra software? =